VFP Plumbing Services

-Drinking water piping is run throughout your building; where it connects to various plumbing fixtures, a cross-connection exists.
+Drinking water piping runs throughout your building; wherever it connects to various plumbing fixtures, a cross-connection exists.
 Drinking water contamination occurs if and when a contaminant is introduced to one of those plumbing fixtures and it flows back (backflow) into your clean water system.
 But if your domestic water system is fitted with backflow prevention devices, they will protect the integrity of your system and your drinking water.

 Backflow also occurs when the pressure in the water delivery main is lower than it is supposed to be.
 Should there be a ruptured main, back-siphonage can occur, which is also a form of backflow.

-Finally, backflow can occur when a water pump gets cross-connected with the internal plumbing system.
-Since the EPA requires annual backflow device certification by a CCCDI-licenced plumber, your building and its occupants should always be in good hands.
-Backflow preventers, when installed correctly and well maintained, can keep that consistent, clean flow of water going in the right direction.
+Finally, backflow occurs when a water pump gets cross-connected with the internal plumbing system.
+Since the EPA requires annual backflow device certification by a backflow certified technician, your building and its occupants should always be in good hands.
+Backflow preventers, when installed correctly and well maintained, keep that consistent, clean flow of water going in the right direction.